johnpatrickdelarosa783-hub/DELAROSA-porttfolio/README.md

 # DELAROSA-porttfolio
 About I'm a BSIT student with a strong interest in exploring the world of technology and continuous learning.
 I enjoy discovering new skills and applying them both in school and in my hobbies.
-Outside academics, I like creating digital art, playing online games, and being active in volleyball.
-I value friendship, creativity, and growth in everything I do.

 Portfolio Sections Home– Introduction and short overview Activities – Activities that done Contact – How to reach me